The spherical ensemble and quasi-Monte-Carlo designs

 Here we will interpret the inequality \ref{eq:spherical m-t intro} as the statement that the random variable

-taking values in the dual Sobelev space $H^{-(2+\epsilon)}(X)$ is \emph{sub-Gaussian} wrt a canonical Gaussian random variable $G$ on $H^{-(2+\epsilon)}(X)$ (see Remark \ref{rem:gff}).
-Using some basic Gaussian measure theory we then deduce the moment bound in Theorem \ref{thm:moment bound for wce}, which, in turn, implies the concentration of measure inequality Theorem \ref{thm:concentr of measure for spherical}.
+taking values in the dual Sobolev space $H^{-(2+\epsilon)}(X)$ is \emph{sub-Gaussian} wrt a canonical Gaussian random variable $G$ on $H^{-(2+\epsilon)}(X)$ (see Remark \ref{rem:gff}).
+Using some basic Gaussian measure theory and spectral theory for the Laplacian we then deduce the moment bound in Theorem \ref{thm:moment bound for wce}, which, in turn, implies the concentration of measure inequality Theorem \ref{thm:concentr of measure for spherical}.
 Finally, we show that the latter inequality, implies Theorem \ref{thm:main intro}, when combined with the results in \cite{b-c-c-g-s-t,b-s-s-w} relating $\text{wce }(\boldsymbol{x}_{N};s)$ corresponding to different values of $s.$